sara-nl/spiderdocs/source/Pages/storage_on_spider.rst

    # Using rsync
    rsync -a -W /home/[USERNAME]/transferdata.tar.gz [own-system-user]@own_system.nl:/home/[own-system-user]/

-* Example of retrieving data from own Unix-based system on Spider:
+* Example of transferring data from your own system to :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)`:

 .. code-block:: bash